-At least it is how it used to be, this being still a memoir an’ all.
-The moment of writing recalls other times than the doomed year of the pandemic, which managed to halt a prosperous cruising industry among all the bad things that came out of it!
+At least it is how it used to be, this still being a memoir an’ all.
+The moment of writing recalls times other than the doomed years of the pandemic, which managed to halt a prosperous cruising industry among all the bad things that came out of it!

-That was the story, let’s get to the recipe, which I still make today since I now own my mom’s old recipe book!
+That was the story; let’s get to the recipe I still make today since I now own my mom’s old, handwritten recipe book!

 For the sponge:

 A pinch of salt